DevOps-MBSE/AaC/docs/docs/user_guide/style_guide.md

 In this example, a user unfamiliar with the project can easily mistake `simple_enum` as a primitive type.

 ## Enumeration Values
-Enumeration values in AaC are all `UPPSERCASE`, following the common style for enumeration values and constants in programming languages such as Python and Java.
+Enumeration values in AaC are all `UPPERCASE`, following the common style for enumeration values and constants in programming languages such as Python and Java.

 ```yaml
 enum: